 We were welcomed by a friendly bartender, who filled us in with what was on tap.

 The tasting room, is one open room, and there are even video games for those wanting to relive the 80’s, or kids to enjoy.
-Love how much of the tasting room is still dated, with wear and tear.
+Also love how much of the tasting room is still dated, with wear and tear.

 With a tagline of “Drink sensibly, but get weird” it’s got to be a great place in my book!!